Middle school: Canada

-Quebec uses a grade system that is different from those of the other provinces.
-In Quebec, there is no Middle school section.
-The Secondary level has five grades starting after Elementary Grade 6.
-These are called Secondary I to Secondary V.
+In the province of Quebec, there is no middle school section; post-elementary grade 6, the secondary level has five grades, called Secondary I to Secondary V (grades 7 to 11).

 Chile

-Chile does not have middle schools, they instead have "Educación Básica" that teaches the same as elementary and middle school.For them, "Educación Básica" is from 1st grade to 8th grade.
-Now the government is working on some changes that will be official on 2027, considering 7th and 8th grade part from "Educación Media", or High School.
+There is no separate "middle school" in Chile, but Educación Básica encompasses both elementary and middle schools; it covers grades 1 to 8, students from ages 6 to 14.

 China

 In the People's Republic of China, primary school covers grades 1–6 and secondary school covers grades 7–12.
 Secondary schools are further divided into two stages, junior high school (初级中学 (chūjí zhōngxué) or chūzhōng (初中), grades 7–9) and senior high school (高级中学 (gāojí zhōngxué) or gāozhōng (高中)), grades 10–12).
 The Chinese junior high school is roughly equivalent to an American middle school, and provides the last 3 years of the nine-year compulsory education required for all Chinese citizens.
 The senior high school is optional but considered as critical preparation for tertiary education.

 The admissions for most students to enrol in senior secondary schools from the junior stage are on the basis of the scores that they get in "Senior High School Entrance Exam", which are held by local governments.
 Other students may bypass the exam, based on their distinctive talents, like athletics, leadership merits or excellent coursework performance in junior stage.